-If you make this change, it doesn’t matter how small your fingers are.
-As long as you can actually reach across the fretboard, you’ll be able to keep enough pressure down to play a full bar chord.
-(As you build up the strength of course.)
+If you make this change when playing bar chords, it doesn’t matter how small your fingers are.
+As long as you can actually reach across the fretboard, you’ll be able to keep enough pressure down

 Learning to play lead guitar can be hard.

 A lot of people want to play lead guitar but they get stuck because there are so many things you have to learn first before you can start playing.
 And even then, it’s still really hard!